TannerCoker/SpaceAdventure3398/README.md

 ### Erik Cortez
 I've created a few sprites in the development branch which represent the player and enemies or a boss.
-The sprites will be used in the ship class which will allow them to move.
+The sprites will be used in the ship class which control how the player and enemy ships move.
 The ship class is partially complete with some methods but doesn't function yet.

 ### Eric Figueroa